Academic and Bar Success

 Summer Advantage Institute

-The Summer Advantage Institute (SAI) is a five-week program designed to introduce students to basic legal reasoning skills and professional standards of practice through interactive virtual workshops.
-Workshops are taught by a combination of NYLS faculty and staff who are eager to meet our newest community members and guide them in their transition to law school.
+Get an introduction to basic legal reasoning skills and professional standards of practice through interactive virtual workshops.
+This six-week program taught by NYLS faculty and staff will prepare you for your transition to law school.

 First-Year Academic Success Program